Multi-Metric Adaptive Experimental Design Under a Fixed Budget with Validation: Variant of SHRVar with Confidence-Based Elimination

 \section{Variant of \texttt{SHRVar} with Confidence-Based Elimination}

-In this section, we study and discuss the variant of the proposed \texttt{SHRVar} algorithm used in our numerical section, which is the \texttt{SHRVar-c} algorithm with confidence-based elimination.
+In this section, we study and discuss the variant of the proposed \texttt{SHRVar} algorithm, the \texttt{SHRVar-c} algorithm with confidence-based elimination.
 The details of the algorithm are summarized in algorithm \ref{alg:shrvarc}.
 The only difference between \texttt{SHRVar-c} and \texttt{SHRVar} is the elimination strategy in Lines 9-12 that computes the confidence level $\delta_s(a)$ for each treatment and uses it to eliminate treatments.
-We let the confidence bonus be: